The World Of Body Art – Tattoos

 Some Famous Tattoo Stories

 Singer Adele entered the Grammys 2013 wearing a tattoo of the letter ‘A’ printed behind her ear.
-Rihanna made news with her flashing tattoo behind her neck, her short highlights her tattoo like nobody else.
-Scarlett Johansson carries a horse shoe shaped, painful looking tattoo across ribs.
-But this woman can definitely carry off a complicated looking tattoo very well.
+Rihanna made news flashing her tattoo behind her neck, her short highlights made her tattoo look like no one else’s.
+Scarlett Johansson carries a horse shoe shaped, painful looking tattoo across her ribs.
+This woman can definitely pull off a complicated looking tattoo very well.
 Other celebrities like Maroon5 singer Adam Levine, or comedian Russell Brand and front man for the band Red Hot Chilli Peppers are also top in the news for their latest tattoos.

 Although there are certain health risks to the tattoo art like allergic conditions of the skin or other infections, and permanent tattoo removal can only be done by surgery, people still go for it since its becoming increasingly popular.
 If cared properly, a tattoo might even cause a change in the way people look at you.